2024 Stellafane Convention

 The Hartness House Workshop will be held on Thursday, August 1st.
 The theme of the event this year will be: "Eclectic Astronomy III", meaning the Workshop will offer a broad spectrum of interesting individual talks.
 The slate for the day will be a heterogeneous collection of high-quality presentations, on a variety of astronomical subjects, with the usual opportunity to mingle with the speakers and other attendees at the historic Hartness House Inn.
 As usual, the Hartness/Porter Museum of Amateur Telescope Making will be open during the day.

-polishing of the James Webb Space Telescope's mirrors, will talk about the images that Webb has been bringing to the world since its commissioning.
+The dinner session keynote address will be "Beauty and Discovery with Webb" by Tony Hull, University of New Mexico, who supervised the polishing of the James Webb Space Telescope's mirrors, will talk about the images that Webb has been bringing to the world since its commissioning.

 Register for the Hartness House Workshop using